 Applicability: Applies to all federal, state, regional and local agencies, as well as to private businesses.

 APPLICABILITY: These Guidelines are issued by MassDEP’s Bureau of Water Resources on behalf of all Bureau Programs (including Drinking Water Supply, Wetlands and Waterways, Wastewater Management, and Watershed Planning and Permitting).
-They apply to public agencies and private businesses disposing of snow in the Commonwealth of Massachusetts.
+They apply to all State agencies, State authorities, municipal agencies and private businesses disposing of snow in the Commonwealth of Massachusetts.